Digital assessment with Ans

 Go to Ans login page

-Ans' software is web-based.
+The digital assessment software Ans is webbased.
 This means you can use it on any device with an internet browser.
 So it doesn't matter whether you work at your workplace or from home.
 Tests become administered under controlled conditions to ensure data security.
-Students therefore take digital tests on Chromeboxes in a dedicated test location (the Comenius building) and on Chromebooks in the sports halls via a dedicated test wifi network.
+Tests with a summative function are administered under controlled conditions in the dedicated test location (the Comenius building) and sometimes in the sports halls.

 Ans allows you to: